mohdfurkan01/-User-Registration-and-Authentication_API/README.md

 Project Name: task1 (User Registration and Authentication)

 # Project Description
 This project provides information on the usage and implementation details of the User Registration and Authentication API.
-This API allows users to register, log in, by using secure JSON Web Token (JWT) mechanism.
+This API allows users to register, and log in, by using a secure JSON Web Token (JWT) mechanism.

 # Table of Contents
 1. Error Handling: